- Apply using Workspace

 I forgot my password.
 How do I reset my password?

-To reset the password associated with your email address:
+To reset the password associated with your account:

 - Click the Login link in the upper-right corner of the Grants.gov banner.

 - Click the Forgot My Password/Unlock My Account link that is located beneath the Username and Password fields.

-- Enter your username in the Username field and click the Continue button.
+- Enter your username in the Username field.